-The Equator is the imaginary line which is drawn around the center of the Earth, dividing our planet into two hemispheres.
-The Earth which is roughly spherical in shape is widest around the Equator, the 0 degree latitude.
-The Equator measures about 24,901 miles or 40,075 kilometers which is also the circumference of the planet.
+The Equator is the imaginary line which is drawn around the centre of the Earth, dividing our planet into two hemispheres.
+The roughly spherical Earth is widest around the Equator with zero degrees latitude.
+The Equator measures about 24,901 miles or 40,075 kilometres which is also the circumference of the planet.

 - São Tomé and Príncipe